-Since most invoices are created on the official company letterhead, the seller information may already be entered.
+If your invoices are created on the official company letterhead, your seller information may already be entered.
 Still, make sure everything is up-to-date.

-Buyer information also includes their company name, contact number, email address, mailing address, city, country, and other details.
+Buyer information also includes their company name, contact number, email address, mailing address (and billing address if different), city, country and other details.

 You don’t necessarily need to include an invoice number in your proforma invoice, as it cannot be used for official accounting purposes.

-Another essential item to include in your invoice is shipment information.
+Another essential item to include in your proforma invoice if you sell and ship physical items is shipment information.

-This includes the number of items you’re sending, total weight, and the mode of transportation you’re using to ship the items (by air, by rail, or by water).
+This includes the number of items you’re sending, the total weight, and the mode of transportation you’re using to ship the items (by air, rail or water).